 Using social media for PR, in a nutshell.
 Expert advice from Ellen Carroll at Nellie PR & Communications- http://in.a-nut.sh/NelliePR

-PR is all about relationships and reputation and using social media, as part of your PR strategy, is just one of the ways in which you can connect directly with your audiences and build your profile.
-But, the social media landscape is vast, so here’s a brief look at one aspect – Twitter.
+PR is all about building relationships and reputation, and using social media as part of your PR strategy is just one of the ways in which you can connect directly with your audiences and build your profile.
+But the social media landscape is vast, so here’s a brief look at one aspect – Twitter.

-Twitter keeps you up to speed and builds your profile.
-By keeping on top of the news agenda you can grab some brilliant PR opportunities.
-For example, by following journalists relevant to your sector, you can piggyback topical issues, be helpful and provide relevant and timely comment.
-And, respond to their interview requests.
+Twitter keeps you up to speed and builds your profile, and by keeping on top of the news agenda you can grab some brilliant PR opportunities.
+For example, by following journalists relevant to your sector, you can piggyback topical issues, provide relevant and timely comment, and respond to their interview requests.

-Journalists look for stories there – make sure you’re there and can be found.
+It’s not just about you finding them, however.
+Journalists look for stories on Twitter as well, so make sure you’re there and can be found.

 Set up Twitter lists to keep track of the people you want to connect with and topics you want to follow.

-Be slow – don’t just start tweeting or pitching stories at journalists and other contacts build up your relationships first and prove your expertise.
+Take it slow – don’t just start tweeting or pitching stories at journalists and other contacts.
+Build up your relationships first and prove your expertise.

-And finally, be sure to measure your success.
-This will help you evolve, and improve your strategy moving forward.
+- Finally, be sure to measure your success.
+This will help you evolve and improve your strategy moving forward.